 Anxiety And Sex: Talk With Your Partner About Any Concerns

-Don't be afraid to open up to your partner about your sexual concerns.
-If you're experiencing sexual performance anxiety, then let your partner know that you're worried that you won’t be able to please him/her.
-They will most likely try to set your mind at ease, and this might be enough to assuage your fears.
-Of course, some people have sexual anxiety for other reasons.
+If you are experiencing sexual performance anxiety, it can be beneficial to let your partner know what’s happening.
+For instance, you may be worried that you won’t be able to please them.
+They will most likely try to set your mind at ease, which might be enough to assuage your fears.
+Of course, some people can have sexual anxiety for other reasons.

 Learn To Be Intimate Without Intercourse

 You don’t necessarily have to have intercourse with your partner to be intimate.
 Some people are nervous about penetrative intercourse, but they might be open to the idea of other types of sex.
 There are likewise many ways that you can be intimate with your partner without having sex.
 Even cuddling or kissing can help you to feel a sense of closeness with your significant other.

 You might also think about ways to strengthen your emotional bond, whether through carving out the time for meaningful conversations or continuing to learn more about each other.
 Prioritizing emotional intimacy can help to grow your relationship as well.